-STATEHOUSE (July 28, 2020) – Indiana is temporarily expanding its successful Next Level Jobs program through Dec.
-30 to include more job seekers and employers, according to State Reps.
-Tim Brown (R-Crawfordsville) and Sharon Negele (R-Attica).
+STATEHOUSE (July 27, 2020) – Indiana is temporarily expanding its successful Next Level Jobs program through Dec.
+30 to include more job seekers and employers, according to State Rep. Matt Lehman (R-Berne).

 Indiana is directing nearly $40 million from the federal CARES Act to expand the program's eligibility, offerings and funding caps for Workforce Ready Grants and Employer Training Grants.